 - enables suppliers to report on their status to customers recognising the standard

 - covers all areas of product safety and legality

 - addresses part of the due diligence requirements of both the supplier and the retailer

 - requires ongoing surveillance and confirmation of follow up of corrective actions on non-conformity

 - can be combined with your ISO 9001 and/or HACCP visit.

 The certification visit includes inspection of your HACCP and management systems, in addition to a Factory Environmental Inspection.
 The visit includes preparation of the Audit Report which will be sent to you following approval.
 In agreement with you, we will also forward to your customers to demonstrate your ability to meet the requirements of the Standard.
 LRQA can undertake unannounced visits in addition to planned, however organisations supplying ASDA for their own label products should be aware that unannounced visits are not a requirement.

 The BRC Global Standard for Food Safety requires the certification process to be undertaken by third party organisations that are both independent and competent.
-LRQA holds accreditation to the European standard EN 45011 from UKAS for all four BRC Standards.
+LRQA holds accreditation to ISO 17065: 2012 from UKAS for all four BRC Standards.